nakabonne/ali/README.md

       --debug               Run in debug mode.
   -d, --duration duration   The amount of time to issue requests to the targets.
 Give 0s for an infinite attack. (default 10s)
   -H, --header strings      A request header to be sent.
 Can be used multiple times to send multiple headers.
-      --http2               Issue HTTP/2 requests to servers which support it. (default true) -k, --keepalive           Use HTTP persistent connection. (default true) --local-addr string   Local IP address. (default "0.0.0.0") -M, --max-body int        Max bytes to capture from response bodies.
-Give -1 for no limit. (default -1) -W, --max-workers uint    Amount of maximum workers to spawn. (default 18446744073709551615) -m, --method string       An HTTP request method for each request. (default "GET") -r, --rate int            The request rate per second to issue against the targets.
+      --local-addr string   Local IP address. (default "0.0.0.0") -M, --max-body int        Max bytes to capture from response bodies.
+Give -1 for no limit. (default -1) -W, --max-workers uint    Amount of maximum workers to spawn. (default 18446744073709551615) -m, --method string       An HTTP request method for each request. (default "GET") --no-http2            Don't issue HTTP/2 requests to servers which support it.
+  -K, --no-keepalive        Don't use HTTP persistent connection.
+  -r, --rate int            The request rate per second to issue against the targets.
 Give 0 then it will send requests as fast as possible. (default 50)
   -t, --timeout duration    The timeout for each request.
 0s means to disable timeouts. (default 30s) -v, --version             Print the current version.